zac11/playwright-work-demo/README.md

 ## Simple Test Framework with Playwright
 This is a simple sample test framework using Page Object Model in Playwright.
 Tests are written in `.ts`, and run only on Chrome, but in parallel.

+## Setup
+Since this is based on Playwright with TS, so the pre-requisite is that you should have NodeJS installed on your system.
+Once NodeJS is installed.

+- Clone the repo : `gh repo clone zac11/playwright-work-demo` (or using `git clone zac11/playwright-work-demo`)
+- Install the `npm` dependencies using `npm i` or `npm install`
+- See the `Running tests` section on how to run the tests

 ## Structure
 The primary directories are as follows
 - .github : Contains the `.yaml` files for Github Actions CI.